Cover Image

 Before we go deeper into the topic, we will explain how Amazon's search works.
 Understanding this is important in order to grasp the bigger picture.

-How does the Amazon algorithm A9 work?
+Amazon SEO Basics: How does the Amazon Algorithm work?

 The Amazon Algorithm A9 is at the heart of the product search engine.
 Its task is to know and make all products listed on Amazon searchable.